salehsereshkiucr/dmc_prediction/README.md

 To use these pre-trained models, download them and specify the downloaded folder's path in the module command's `model_name` attribute.
 This attribute should point to a directory containing the []_torchnn.pth file and a []_bert folder, which includes both a pytorch_model.bin and a config.json file.

-The genome assembly and a file containing the cytosine positions should be provided in the attributes.
-Sample datasets are available at ./data/.
-Notice the files provided in the ./models/pretrained_models/TET/ are not actual files that a model can be loaded from (due to the file size limitation of git) **You need to download a model from [here](https://drive.google.com/drive/folders/1jCDAdqcvpeI9nNrWiJAYQh1jgauOaO2E?usp=sharing) or train your own model before using this module.**
+Additionally, you must provide the genome assembly and a file listing the cytosine positions in the attributes.
+Sample datasets can be found in ./data/.

+**Important:** The files located in ./models/pretrained_models/TET/ are placeholders due to GitHub's file size limitations and cannot be used directly to load a model.
+Before using this module, ensure you have downloaded a model from [here]((https://drive.google.com/drive/folders/1jCDAdqcvpeI9nNrWiJAYQh1jgauOaO2E?usp=sharing)) or trained your own model.

 **Command:**
 ```